datanav/docs/configuration.rst

    * - ``blacklist``
      - List<String>
-     - The names of the properties (columns) to exclude from inserts into the target table.
+     - Deprecated.
+The names of the properties (columns) to exclude from inserts into the target table.
+If you are looking for a way to filter out identity columns, there exists a :ref:`workaround <mssql-identity-columns>` for MS SQL based systems.
      -
      -